Estimated reading time: 5 minutes

 So let’s get started.

-The Benefits Of Wall Slides
+The Benefits of Wall Slides

 Notably, wall slides are helpful to reduce shoulder pain associated with shoulder impingement syndrome or a frozen shoulder.
 Consequently, these conditions can limit overhead movements (shoulder abduction) if left untreated.
 While this exercise is beneficial in treating shoulder limitations for the general population, these exercises—and their variations—are also perfect for overhead athletes in the following sports: baseball, softball, football (quarterbacks), soccer (goalies), volleyball and basketball players.